harrystech/dynosaur/README.md

 ## CLI Usage

-In addition to the Rails app, analytics-dyno-scaler comes with a command line interface that can be configured from a JSON config file.
+In addition to the Rails app, dynosaur comes with a command line interface that can be configured from a JSON config file.

-    analytics-dyno-scaler config.yaml
+    dynosaur config.yaml

 An example config file is included.